moshonk/openmrs-distro-mf/openmrs-config-mf/README.md

-# OpenMRS config for the Bahmni distribution for Haiti
+# OpenMRS config for the OpenMRS Micro Frontends distribution

-This is the OpenMRS backend configuration for the [_Bahmni distribution for Haiti_](https://github.com/mekomsolutions/bahmni-distro-haiti/).
+This is the OpenMRS backend configuration for the OpenMRS Micro Frontends distribution.

 This configuration is designed to be loaded by
 - The [Initializer module](https://github.com/mekomsolutions/openmrs-module-initializer), and
 - The [Address Hierarchy module](https://github.com/openmrs/openmrs-module-addresshierarchy).